-To date, the SURF team has planned two research summits, is actively participating in several research collaborations, and is serving on a number of conference program committees.
+To date, the SURF team has planned three research summits, is actively participating in several research collaborations, and is serving on a number of conference program committees.
 We can offer real-world security and privacy research problems and we would love to collaborate with you!
 Please don’t hesitate to get in touch.

 If you're involved in research that impacts the privacy and security of Firefox and would like to reach us, please send an email to: surf@mozilla.com.

-Manager, Security & Privacy Engineering
+Manager, Security Engineering

 Mozilla